CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

 * `creator` can create secrets such as passwords, encryption keys.

 If you are using Applications credentials in ePouta, it's slightly different.
-There are three roles available: `reader`, `member` and `heat_stack_owner`.
-The reader role is a read-only role while the member role is allowed to make changes to your project.
+There are three roles available: `member` and `heat_stack_owner`.

-* `reader` role can only collect data from your project but not make any changes.
-This is good if you want to create a script that checks the state of your services.
-Sometimes it is nice to have a default reader account that you use for day-to-day operations when you collect information so that you can be sure that you can't do any destructive commands.

 * `member` role is the normal user role.
-It can do everything that the `reader` role can, but it can also make changes to the system.
 When you login into the web-interface you have the `member` role enabled.

 * `heat_stack_owner` can operate over Heat stacks, that is create, modify and delete infrastructure.
 This is useful for using it in a `IaC` setup.